What is a Screening Interview?

 Expect very functional questions during a screening interview.
-Often, interviewers at this stage are recruiters or hiring managers, not the manager for this position.
-Their goal is to create a shortlist of appropriate candidates, who will then continue on to the next interview.
+Often, at this stage the interviewer is a recruiter or hiring manager, not the actual manager for this position.
+The interviewer’s goal is to create a shortlist of appropriate candidates, who will then continue on to the next interview.

 Interviewers are looking to see if you have the necessary skills for the position and if your salary expectations match the budget allocated for the role.
 Typical questions during a screening interview include:

 - “Why are you interested in this job?”

 - Specific skill-based questions.
 For example, “Have you worked deploying newsletters?” or “Do you have experience setting up successful store displays?” are skill-based questions.
 See tips for answering job-specific interview questions.